-National Theatre Live is the National Theatre’s groundbreaking project to broadcast the best of British theatre live from the London stage to cinemas across the UK and around the world.
+National Theatre Live is the National Theatre’s groundbreaking project to broadcast world-class theatre to cinemas in the UK and internationally.

 National Theatre Live launched in June 2009 with a broadcast of the National Theatre production of Phèdre with Helen Mirren.
-We’ve since broadcast more than twenty other productions live from the National Theatre, and on occasion other theatres in the UK and around the world.
+We’ve since broadcast more than fourty other productions live, from both the National Theatre and from other theatres in the UK.

-Our broadcasts have now been experienced by over 3.5 million people in more than 1,100 venues around the world, including 550 in the UK alone.
-Past National Theatre broadcasts have included Danny Boyle’s Frankenstein with Benedict Cumberbatch and Jonny Lee Miller, War Horse, The Curious Incident of the Dog in the Night-Time, and Sam Mendes’ King Lear with Simon Russell Beale.
+Our broadcasts have now been experienced by over 5.5 million people in over 2,000 venues around the world, including over 650 venues in the UK alone.
+Past broadcasts from the National Theatre have included Danny Boyle’s Frankenstein with Benedict Cumberbatch and Jonny Lee Miller; War Horse; Man and Superman with Ralph Fiennes; and Everyman with Chiwetel Ejiofor.

-Satellites allow the productions to be broadcast live, without delay, to cinemas throughout the UK as well as many European venues.
+Satellites allow the productions to be broadcast live to cinemas throughout the UK, as well as many European venues.
 Other venues view the broadcasts ‘as live’ according to their time zone, or at a later date.